Ahmed-A-T/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ##10.
 No more javascript
 *A Script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.

+##11.
+Don't just count your directories, make your directories count
+*A Script that counts the number of directories and sub-directories in the current directory.
+**The current and parent directories should not be taken into account **Hidden directories should be counted